-h) Geography:
+h) Geography Initiative:

-This initiative will provide opportunities for schools to develop creative strategies or develop resources around the teaching of Geography Students are afforded opportunities to complete geography statements in conjunction with this initiative.
+This initiative will provide opportunities for schools to develop creative strategies or develop resources around the teaching of Geography.
+Students are afforded opportunities to complete geography statements in conjunction with this initiative.

-Environmental and Social Studies
+i) Environmental and Social Studies Initiative:

-This initiative will provide opportunities for schools to develop creative strategies or develop resources around the teaching of one of ESS Students are afforded opportunities to complete ESS statements in conjunction with this initiative.
+This initiative will provide opportunities for schools to develop creative strategies or develop resources around the teaching of one of ESS.
+Students are afforded opportunities to complete ESS statements in conjunction with this initiative.

-j) Home Economics:
+j) Home Economics Initiative:

 This initiative will provide opportunities for schools to develop creative strategies around the teaching of Home Economics.
-Students are afforded opportunities to undertake relevant subject statements in this area and to link with a range of cross- curricular statements also.
+Students are afforded opportunities to undertake relevant subject statements in this area and to link with a range of cross-curricular statements also.

-k) Materials Technology Wood:
+k) Materials Technology Wood Initiative:

-This initiative will provide opportunities for schools to develop creative strategies around the teaching of Material Technology Wood.
+This initiative will provide opportunities for schools to develop creative strategies around the teaching of Materials Technology Wood.
 Students are afforded opportunities to undertake relevant subject statements in this area and to link with a range of cross-curricular statements also.

-1) Materials Technology Metal:
+I) Materials Technology Metal Initiative:

-This initiative will provide opportunities for schools to develop creative strategies around the teaching of Material Technology Metal.
+This initiative will provide opportunities for schools to develop creative strategies around the teaching of Materials Technology Wood.
 Students are afforded opportunities to undertake relevant subject statements in this area and to link with a range of cross-curricular statements also.

-m) Technical Graphics:
+m) Technical Graphics Initiative: